getodk/central-backend/docs/api.md

 # Group Forms and Submissions

-`Form`s are the heart of Jubilant Garbanzo.
+`Form`s are the heart of ODK.
 They are created out of XML documents in the [ODK XForms](https://opendatakit.github.io/xforms-spec/) specification format.
 The [Intro to Forms](https://docs.opendatakit.org/form-design-intro/) on the ODK Documentation website is a good resource if you are unsure what this means.
 Once created, Forms can be retrieved in a variety of ways, their state can be managed, and they can be deleted.

 `Submission`s are filled-out forms (also called `Instance`s in some other ODK documentation).
 Each is associated with a particular Form (and in many cases with a particular _version_ of a Form), and is also created out of a standard XML format based on the Form itself.
 Submissions can be sent with many accompanying multimedia attachments, such as photos taken in the course of the survey.
 Once created, the Submissions themselves as well as their attachments can be retrieved through this API.